satsinush/homelab/README.txt

 set up account for Vaultwarden, then turn off sign up allowed in .env enter VAULTWARDEN_WEB_HOSTNAME as the self-hosted url for clients

+set up Uptime Kuma
+copy files in ./uptime-kuma/example-data to ./uptime-kuma/data
+Go to settings -> security to set username/password